jsnorek/techtonica-assignments/eventonica-project/README.md

 # Description
-This project creates full stack app that lists events captured in your database.
+This project is a full stack app built with React, Vite, Node.js, and PostgresSQL that lists events captured in your database.
 You will be able to add, delete, and search for events.

+## Technologies
+- **Frontend**: React Vite, Bootstrap
+- **Backend**: Node.js, Express
+- **Database**: PostgresSQL
+- **Testing**: Vitest, React Testing Library (RTL)

 # Quick-setup